Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 2. Engine Overheating

-3. Misfire and Rough Idling of the Engine On Cold Startup
+3. Misfires and Rough Idling on Cold Startup

 From the picture below, you can understand the main and rod bearings in a better way.